jasone/sqlive/docs/docs.md

 The format is pretty straight forward.
 It's a key/value format, separated by a tab, where the key is the number of repetitions of a row and the value contains all the columns separated by a '|' (you can switch to csv with the option --csv).
 That number corresponds to the total number of rows with that value.
 So if a row was already present 23 times, and a transaction adds an additional instance of that row, that number would become 24.
 However, in practice, the number of repetition is always going to be 0 or 1 (0 for removal).
-Also note that for ephemeral streams (which will be introduced later), that number is always one.
+Also note that for ephemeral streams (which will be introduced later), that number is always 1.

-You can check the status of every connection at all times with the option "--sessions".
+You can check the status of every connection at all times with the option "--sessions":

 ```
 $ sqlive --sessions --data /tmp/test.db